Syphilis

 Risk Factors

-MSM, multiple sexual partners, exposure to infected body fluids, injection drug use, transplacental transmission, adult inmates, high-risk sexual behavior, people living with HIV (PLWH)
+MSM, multiple sexual partners, exposure to infected body fluids, injection drug use, transplacental transmission, adult individuals in custody, high-risk sexual behavior, people living with HIV (PLWH)

 General Prevention

-Education regarding safe sex; condoms reduce but do not eliminate transmission (3)[A].
+Education regarding safe sex; condoms reduce but do not eliminate transmission (1)[A].

 Commonly Associated Conditions

-HIV infection, hepatitis B, other sexually transmitted infections (STIs)
+HIV infection, hepatitis B, and other sexually transmitted infections (STIs)

 There's more to see -- the rest of this topic is available only to subscribers.